nautilus-cyberneering/git-queue/README.md

 - It only allows one pending job at the same time.
 [Multiple pending jobs feature](https://github.com/Nautilus-Cyberneering/git-queue/issues/6) is planned.
 - Jobs are done by GitHub workflows intended to create git commits and merge them.
-- It provides a optimistic locking mechanism to guarantee that commits are merged in a mutual exclusion way, avoiding duplicate commits.
+- It provides an optimistic locking mechanism to guarantee that commits are merged in a mutual exclusion way, avoiding duplicate commits.
 When the queue accepts more than one active (not finished) job it will also guarantee the execution order.

 Formal definition: